fernandogrh/flask-dev-log/README.md

 🔗 [View Live Application](https://fernando-dev-log.onrender.com)

-Experience the fully deployed application:
+Key functionalities available in the deployed application:

 - Register and log in as a user
 - Create and manage blog posts (admin)